 - Connecting to instances via Azure Active Directory to supplement SQL Authentication and Windows Active Directory

 - Displaying the graphical user interface properly at different screen sizes and for all high resolution monitors

 - Better usability of the application by refining and reinforcing its overall functionality

 - Bug fixes

 Generate T-SQL scripts for Copying of User Permissions

-Copy user permissions across various versions of SQL Server or clone a users permissions within the same server.
+Copy user permissions across various versions of SQL Server and clone user permissions within the same server.

-Once SQL permissions extractor has generated a permissions script, apply this script to any object or server in your SQL environment.
+After generating a permissions script, apply this script to any object or server in your SQL Server environment.